Skip to main content Skip to footer

 Find out more about SWAP.

-HNC in Healthcare Practice
+Higher National Certificate (HNC) in Healthcare Practice

-Taking one year to complete, many colleges in Scotland provide the HNC Healthcare practice qualification.
+Taking one year to complete, many colleges in Scotland provide the HNC Healthcare Practice qualification:

 • Edinburgh College